AmmaRubio/GB_VC_Sem3/README.md

 # Working with GitHub
-+ Create an Accaunt on GitHub
++ Create an Accaunt on GitHub.